 - Smith Travel Blog is part of the Mr & Mrs Smith hotel search website, which is also worth checking out for hotel bookings

-- Scrambling Eggs is another great foodie blog for London
+- Scrambling Eggs is another excellent foodie blog for London

-- Silverbrow on Food seem to get everywhere in the UK, good for food and accommodation
+- Silverbrow on Food seems to get everywhere in the UK, good for food and accommodation

-- Event Planning (a blog by Cvent) is a good resource for event management as it gives lots of good ideas and venue suggestions
+- Event Planning (a blog by Cvent) is a useful resource for event management as it gives lots of good ideas and venue suggestions

 - Although not technically a blog I do love my daily email from Emerald Street which includes a recommended restaurant every day.